SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-ui-tests.md

 2. In order to test the working of the application entirely, the testing begins with creating **test data**.
 In this case this means creating **mock business partners**.

-    Since this is only a testing environment, actual S4 systems will not be used but rather a 'mock-server', which is a CAP application that will enable us to create entities and emit events.
+    ince this is a test environment, actual SAP S/4HANA system will not be used but rather a 'mock-server', which is a CAP application that will enable us to create Business Partner data and emit events.

-    This is mentioned as a **Git Submodule** in this repository as can be seen in the .gitmodules file in the root folder.
-The test data is created using axios calls to this mock server.
-(These calls can be found in the tests/ui/services/bpApi.js file)
+    This is referenced as a **Git Submodule** within this repository, as indicated in the **`.gitmodules`** file located in the root folder.
+The test data is generated through axios calls made to this mock server (you can find these calls in the `tests/ui/services/bpApi.js` file).

 3. Following this the application page functionalities are validated.
 This is done by making use of the library functions mentioned above: